Syd Barrett: Death and tributes

 Barrett died at home in Cambridge on 7 July 2006 aged 60, from pancreatic cancer.
 His death was reported five days later.
 He was cremated at a funeral at Cambridge Crematorium on 18 July 2006; no Pink Floyd members attended.
 In a statement, Wright said: "The band are very naturally upset and sad to hear of Syd Barrett's death.
 Syd was the guiding light of the early band lineup and leaves a legacy which continues to inspire."
 Gilmour said: "Do find time to play some of Syd's songs and to remember him as the madcap genius who made us all smile with his wonderfully eccentric songs about bikes, gnomes, and scarecrows.
 His career was painfully short, yet he touched more people than he could ever know."

 NME produced a tribute issue to Barrett a week later with a photo of him on the cover.
 In an interview with The Sunday Times, Barrett's sister, Rosemary Breen, said that he had written an unpublished book about the history of art.
 According to local newspapers, Barrett left approximately £1.7 million to his four siblings, largely acquired from royalties from Pink Floyd compilations and live recordings featuring Barrett's songs.
 A tribute concert, "Madcap's Last Laugh", was held at the Barbican Centre, London, on 10 May 2007 with Barrett's bandmates and Robyn Hitchcock, Captain Sensible, Damon Albarn, Chrissie Hynde and Kevin Ayers.
-Gilmour, Wright and Mason performed the Barrett compositions "Bike" and "Arnold Layne", and Waters performed a solo version of his song "Flickering Flame".
+Gilmour, Wright and Mason performed the Barrett songs "Bike" and "Arnold Layne", and Waters performed a solo version of his song "Flickering Flame".

 In 2006, Barrett's home in St. Margaret's Square, Cambridge, was put on the market and attracted considerable interest.
 After over 100 showings, many to fans, it was sold to a French couple who knew nothing about Barrett.
 On 28 November 2006, Barrett's other possessions were sold at an auction at Cheffins auction house in Cambridge, raising £120,000 for charity.
 Items sold included paintings, scrapbooks and everyday items that Barrett had decorated.

 A series of events called The City Wakes was held in Cambridge in October 2008 to celebrate Barrett's life, art, and music.
 Breen supported this, the first series of official events in memory of her brother.
 After the festival's success, arts charity Escape Artists announced plans to create a centre in Cambridge, using art to help people with mental health problems.
 A memorial bench was placed in the Botanic Gardens in Cambridge and a more prominent tribute was planned in the city.